 - R v CEGB (2018) out of time claim for asbestosis following a diagnosis in the early 1990’s.

 - W v Distillers (Scotland) Ltd (2018) claim for mesothelioma for an architect exposed during the course of his work designing and overseeing an extension to the defendants factory (he was also exposed during the course of his employment for a local council overseeing the construction of numerous schools).

-- In the much publicised case of P v Portline, Helen proved that employers were aware of the dangers of exposure to asbestos as early as the 1950s.
-This case made it possible to claim compensation for diseases caused by exposure to asbestos back then.
-Before this case was won, claims for exposure this early invariably failed.
+- In the much publicised case of P v Portline, Helen proved that the shipping line employers were aware of the dangers of exposure to asbestos as early as the 1950s.
+This case pushed back the date of knowledge by more than 10 years.

 APIL and CPIL (at Fellow Level).